EBiSC/ebisc_deployment/docs/embassy.md

 ####Persistent disk

-We have a quota of ???
-GB of block storage.
-See [openstack cinder]().
+We have a quota of 80 TB of block storage.
+See [openstack cinder](https://en.wikipedia.org/wiki/OpenStack#Block_Storage_.28Cinder.29).

 Our VMs can mount volumes of block storage.
 This means when a VM is terminated and restarted, we do not lose the data on the volume.
 It has the added advantage of 7 daily snapshots.